pprabh2007/buzz_swarming/README.md

 argos3 -c <argos_file_name_with_extension>

 #### To make changes to the number of bots: ####
-1. Buzz File: A constant NO_OF_ROBOTS is defined at the top
+1. Buzz File: A constant ROBOTS is defined at the top
 2. Argos File: Change the "quantity" attribute of the "entity" tag within the "distribute" tag (within the "arena" tag)

 Make sure the number of bots in both the files are equal.